OpenWhere/anansi/README.md

     <tr>
         <td colspan="7">
-            There is no ambiguity, but there are also two classes to distinguish.<BR/>
+            There is no ambiguity, but there are also two classes to distinguish.
+You cannot blindly call walk.getOver(), because that method might not exist.<BR/>
             No objects are reused when constructing compound Walks.<BR/>
             Structure of more deeply nested compound walks is retained.
         </td>